Feminist anime shows in Japan are cut from a different cloth compared to the feminism we know in the west.

 6. Banished From The Hero’s Party

-Airing right now during fall 2021, Banished From The Hero’s Party is an anime about 2 main characters who are in a relationship with each other.
+Airing right now during the fall of 2021, Banished From The Hero’s Party is an anime about 2 main characters who are in a relationship with each other.

 They both “retire” from their past lives and live out in the countryside.